nislow/codesy-students/01-html-css-git/01-lesson-intro/01-activity-terminal-practice/README.md

 ## From the Terminal/Console, using only the command line

-1. Create a new folder with the name of `self-destructing-folder`
+1. Create a new folder with the name of `temp-folder`

-2. Create a new txt file with the name `secret-message.txt`
+2. Create a new txt file with the name `temp-file.txt`

-3. Copy `secret-message.txt` to the inside of `self-destructing-folder`.
+3. Copy `temp-file.txt` to the inside of `temp-folder`.

-4. Delete the original `secret-message.txt` file.
+4. Delete the original `temp-file.txt` file.

-5. Delete the `self-destructing-folder`.
+5. Delete the `temp-folder`.